Novel · 348 pages · Paperback · ISBN 978-3-7386-1402-2 · € 14,95

 Books on Demand, Norderstedt · 2015

-puberty.
-On the other hand he is fascinated by Lucy, a Welsh woman with indefinable background, being nuts on cartomancy.
+arguments ensue between him and Archie, Rosemarie's stepson, a pubescent boy.
+On the other hand, he is fascinated by Lucy, a Welsh woman with an indefinable background, who is crazy about card

 Archie behaves more and more hostile towards Bob.
-Notwithstanding, one day the boy asks Bob for help when he wants to go fishing.
-Bob has to take the tiller of the cockleshell.
-They anchor a fair way off the coast.
-Bob dozes off in the noonday heat.
-He awakes suddenly of heavy swaying.
-Not from state of sea – his foot is strapped at the ship’s side, meanwhile Archie tries to overturn the boat.
-Summoning all his strength, Bob succeeds after a hot struggle to overwhelm the rascal.
+Nevertheless, one day the boy asks Bob for help when he wants to go fishing.
+Bob has to take over the tiller of the little boat.
+They anchor a good distance off the coast.
+Bob dozes off in the midday heat.
+Suddenly he wakes up of a strong swaying.
+Not from the swell – his foot is tied to the side of the boat, while Archie tries to tilt it.
+Using all his strength, Bob succeeds in overpowering the villain after a hot fight.

 After this sturdy encounter Bob recognises, that he is caught in the middle.
 Rosemarie, who is Archie’s legal guardian, uses the money, being assigned to alimentation and schooling, abusively for herself.
 For the bright-minded boy, she has found a boarding school, being free of charge and far away from Catalonia, which will permit her to start again enjoying life.
 Archie, on the contrary, yearns after another guardian.
 His only wish is to attend the local grammar school and to keep staying with his friends.